bartificer/programming-by-stealth/docs/pbs43.md

 There’s no zip file for this instalment as such, instead, I’ve published [my sample solution as a tagged release on GitHub](https://github.com/bbusschots/bartificer_ca_js/tree/PBS42-Challenge-Solution) instead.
 You can use the big green _clone or download_ button to either copy the code using GIT, or download it as a ZIP file.

-# Matching Postcast Episode 509
+# Matching Podcast Episode 509

 Listen Along: Chit Chat Accross the Pond Episode 509